GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 **NOTES:**

-The code above is an SSP example For SAP and SAR, a similar approach is used for the assessor, using the `"assessor"` role ID instead of the `"cloud-service-provider"` role ID.
+The code above is an SSP example.
+For SAP and SAR, a similar approach is used for the assessor, using the `"assessor"` role ID instead of the `"cloud-service-provider"` role ID.